BigRoy/mayaVrayCommandDocs/README.md

 ###Example Code

-I'll add some example functions in the repository over time.
+I'll add some more example functions in the repository over time.

 With this we hope to share some of the knowledge that we've gained from using V-ray over time and the increasing need we had to improve the efficiency of our workflow.